Adam Ballou: Cerebral palsy football

 The United States tried but failed to qualify for the 2008 Summer Paralympics.
 If they had been successful, Ballou would likely have made the roster.
-He continued his national team career, and was part of the US team that finished 11th at the 2009 World Championships.
+He was part of the US team that finished 11th at the 2009 World Championships.
 He continued to get national team calls ups, and was with the US team that finished second at the 2010 Americas Championship.
 The following year, he participated in the 2011 CPISRA World Championships with the national team.
 An eighth-place finish at this tournament qualified the United States for the London Games.

 Ballou spent much time preparing for the 2012 Summer Paralympics.
 When not with the national team, he trained at the Virginia Beach Sportsplex.
-Having taken a semester off to prepare for the Games, he spent much time in 2012 training with the national team in Chula Vista, California and was formally chosen by national team head coach Jay Hoffman to be on the London bound national team.
+Having taken a semester off to prepare for the Games, he spent much time in 2012 training with the national team in Chula Vista, California, and was formally chosen by national team head coach Jay Hoffman to be on the London bound national team.

 The 2012 Games were his first, as the national team had not qualified for Beijing.
 Ballou was one of seven US Paralympians from Virginia competing in London, and his family flew to London to watch him play.
-Many people came to watch the Games, with 80,000 people showing up to the opening ceremonies and 25,000 people showing up to watch his team play Great Britain.
+25,000 people showed up to watch his team play Great Britain.
 The United States was drawn in Group B with Ukraine, Great Britain and Brazil.
 The Americans did not win a single game, losing all 5 matches they played in.
 After the Games when he returned to the US, he was with the team when they met US President Barack Obama.
 His participation in London gave him the resolve to try to make the roster for the 2016 Games.

 In April 2014, Ballou was invited to participate in a week long national team training camp at the Olympic Training Center in Chula Vista, California.
 The camp was being held in preparation for the 7-a-side Football Ciutat de Barcelona in June of that year.
 In March 2015, he was part of the 14-man roster that participated in the Povoa de Varzim, Portugal hosted Footie 7 – Povoa 2015 tournament.
 The competition was a warmup for the World Championships that were held in England in June 2015.

 Ballou was named to the US side for the 2015 Cerebral Palsy World Championships in England in June 2015.
 Ballou came off the bench to substitute in for Michael Moore in the team's 10 - 0 loss to England.
 He started in the team's 2 - 1 win against Scotland.
 In the 7th/8th placement match, Argentine goalkeeper Gustavo Nahuelquin was red carded for kicking Ballou.
 Teammate David Garza then scored on the penalty kick.
 Ballou scored his own goal later in the game against Argentina.
 The United States won the game 4 - 1.
 This performance qualified the United States for the 2016 Summer Paralympics.